kudobuilder/kudo.dev/content/blog/blog-2020-06-building-your-first-operator.md

 # Building your first KUDO operator - Part 1

 So you’ve been using KUDO, tried some of the operators in the upstream repository, and now you want to write an operator for your own application.
-How do you go about doing that ?
+How do you go about doing that?

 In this series of blog posts, I’m going to take you through writing a KUDO operator for [Galera](https://galeracluster.com/), an open source clustering solution for [MariaDB](https://mariadb.org/).